 Lindsey Clayton

-Best Big City Marathons: Shoes & Gear balance while strengthening the hamstrings, quads, glutes, and core.
+Why it works: CA Notice at Collection balance while strengthening the hamstrings, quads, glutes, and core.
 It also gets you to move side to side, “which runners need more of because we spend so much time moving forward in a fixed position,” Clayton says.

-and creator of this workout: This exercise is a must-do for runners, because it will challenge your core strength, stability, and.
+How to do it: Download Your Training Plan.
 Hold a dumbbell in each hand down in front of the body.
 Take a wide step to the left, then send hips down and back, bending knees to lower into a squat.
 Go as low as far as possible without feeling discomfort in joints, dropping chest, or lifting heels off the floor.
 Push through feet to stand back up, bringing left foot back to the center.
 Repeat on the other side.
 Continue alternating.

 2. Deadlift